Annual Technical Report 2012 on Patent Information Activities submitted by Russian Federation (CWS/ATR/PI/2012/RU)

-Active participation continued in 2011 in the work to establish and refine the WIPO standards in the field of patent information under the relevant Task Forces of the Committee on WIPO Standards, primarily by developing Standards for the use of XML to exchange information on industrial property rights in all formats.
-The use of the recommendations of WIPO Standard ST.22 (Recommendation for the authoring of patent applications) in the practices of Rospatent was further advanced.
-The Russian-language version of WIPO Standard ST.3 (Two-letter codes for the representation of States and organizations) is continually updated to reflect amendments.
+Active participation continued in 2012 in the work to establish and refine the WIPO standards in the field of patent information under the relevant Task Forces of the Committee on WIPO Standards, primarily by developing Standards for the use of XML to exchange information on industrial property rights in all formats.
+Significant attention was given to the revision of WIPO Standard ST.14 regarding the introduction of new codes for categories I and N, as well as developing recommendations on the citation of non-patent literature.

 Rospatent plays an active role in developing cooperation under the PCT.
 Particular attention is focused on the present stage of harmonization of search procedures during application examination and writing up reports on searches that have been performed.
-In 2011, work began on the automated drafting of reports on searches performed in the in-house information-search system, PatSearch.
+In 2012, work continues on the automated drafting of reports on searches performed in the in-house information-search system, PatSearch.

 The number of offices that have concluded agreements with Rospatent under the programs for accelerated prosecution (PPH, PPH-PCT and PPH-MOTTAINAI) is rising steadily, as is the number of applications from them.
-In 2011, agreements of this kind (aside from the existing agreements with Japan, the Republic of Korea and the United States of America) were concluded with Finland and Spain.
-Cooperation with Japan and the Republic of Korea under the PPH program has involved examiners exchanging experience during reciprocal visits to the corresponding patent offices.
+In 2012, agreements of this kind (aside from the existing agreements with Japan, the Republic of Korea, the United States of America, Finland and Spain) were concluded with Denmark and China.

 A Rospatent delegation regularly participates in the work of the East meets West forum dedicated to exchanging patent information.

-In 2011, in order to implement the provisions of the Memorandum of Understanding on establishing a network of Technology and Innovation Support Centers (TISC) in the Russian Federation, signed between Rospatent and WIPO in Geneva on September 28, 2011, Rospatent moved to take measures outlined by the Program to Establish a Network of TISCs, developed jointly by WIPO and national patent offices.
-The requirements for businesses wishing to establish such centers have been developed and published.
+In 2012, in order to implement the provisions of the Memorandum of Understanding on establishing a network of Technology and Innovation Support Centers (TISC) in the Russian Federation, signed between Rospatent and WIPO in Geneva on September 28, 2011, Rospatent continued to implement the measures outlined by the Program to Establish a Network of TISCs, developed jointly by WIPO and national patent offices.

 IX.
 Other general information related to the Office that is available on the Internet -- URLs of web pages of the Office’s website that: